Gayatri-Motaparthi/ChatBot/README.md

 ## Overview

-This project is a chatbot inspired by Bard, with the feature of a dark and light theme functionality, as well as user authentication for login/signup.
+This project is a chatbot inspired by Bard, with the feature of a dark and light theme, as well as user authentication for login/signup.
 It is built using Node.js, Express, HTML/CSS, and MongoDB as the database.

 ## Features